 This is the OG in shows to watch with your mom, hands down, no contest.
 It’s about a mother, Lorelei, and daughter, Rory, who are more like friends.
 This show is so engaging and perfect to watch with your mom.

 There are so many things you can probably relate to in this show if you’re BFFs with your mom, from telling her major life stuff first to gossiping about your boyfriend to her.
-Besides, Lorelei and Rory are such a relatable mother-daughter duo to watch.
+Besides, Lorelei and Rory are such a relatable mother-daughter duo to watch, whether on a TV or a tablet.

 Added bonuses in this show include the best small town ever, Stars Hallow, quirky but lovable townspeople and a tense but entertaining relationship between Lorelei and her own mother, Emily.
 This show also has seven seasons with about twenty-two episodes each season, so this show will last you hopefully longer than other shows you are inclined to watch.